flametron/FlaMe-QoL/README.md

 # FlaMe-QoL

-intial release, just increase the number in the config file.
+added some more functionalities, just need a proper readme, but the config names should be self explanatory.